Our New Media Initiatives department documents its explorations of new ideas enabled by technology.

-We’re a serious bunch at the Walker Art Center, except when we aren’t.
+We’re serious bunch at the Walker Art Center, except when we aren’t.
 Cat breaks have made their way into Art News from Elsewhere, and we’ve tucked in a few Easter eggs for fans of these hidden amusements.
-Our new site includes a confetti drop that appears when you click on Parties & Special Events […]
+Our new site includes a confetti drop that appears when you click on Parties & Special Events in […]

-We’re a serious bunch at the Walker Art Center, except when we aren’t.
+We’re serious bunch at the Walker Art Center, except when we aren’t.
 Cat breaks have made their way into Art News from Elsewhere, and we’ve tucked in a few Easter eggs for fans of these hidden amusements.
 Our new site includes a confetti drop that appears when you click on Parties & Special Events in the calendar.
 And for those who find their way to a place that they shouldn’t, there’s a custom 404 page.
 God forbid there’s a server crash, we’ll send you to a page featuring Charles Ray’s Unpainted Sculpture.